-- 2) An important reason for this can be that EUROMOD does not simulate some important deductible expenses, as the data lack information to adequately do this.
+- 2) An additional reason for this can be that EUROMOD does not simulate some important deductible expenses, as the data lack information to adequately do this.
 The most important example is the actual professional expenses incurred (the so-called operating expenses).
-Others include gifts (to approved organizations), cheques from the local employment agency to hire household help (PWA-cheques), all kinds of energy-saving investments, investments for safety and security, ... - 3) It is also possible that EU-SILC for Belgium contains too few people with low earnings.
-The fiscal data include persons in collective households (prisons, convents, homes for the elderly, ...), while the SILC data only contain private households.
+Others include gifts (to approved organizations), cheques from the local employment agency to hire household help (PWA-cheques), all kinds of energy-saving investments, investments for safety and security, ...
+Simulation of the deductible expenses would imply that some tax units would have lower taxable unit than what is now simulated. - 3) The results seem to suggest that EU-SILC for Belgium contains too few people with low earnings. one reason for this might be that the fiscal data include persons in collective households (prisons, convents, homes for the elderly, ...), while the SILC data only contain private households.
 This might lead to a small sample bias.
 If we assume that incomes of the tax units in collective households are on average often lower than in private households, this might contribute to the lower taxable incomes in the fiscal data as well.
-This would be in line with the evidence found in section 4.1.1 of the overrepresentation of employees in the database and their wages. - 4) Finally, a hypothesis that would explain too high net taxable incomes in EUROMOD when compared to external sources, especially in the higher end of the income distribution, is tax evasion.
-However, as we have no knowledge of research being conducted on this topic for Belgium, it is not possible to validate this hypothesis with the data we dispose of.
+This would be in line with the evidence found in section 4.1.1 of the overrepresentation of employees in the database and their wages.